d2s/Documentation/docs/DIYNAS.md

 My knowledge about computer hardware is very limited.
 The hardware in new NAS is more or less selected by advices from the computer store.
 The most important objective is to get hardware which is supported by the OS.
 The form factor of the motherboard also narrows the possibilities.
 I want a small NAS and decided to go for a [mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboard.
 The hardware in my NAS is probably not the best solution.

-**May 2017: there has been some (probably) HW issues regarding my NAS.
-Please see last section in this page.**

 Choosing the correct HW as NAS is not an easy task.
 I have spend some time googling around, reading HW-guides and checking for availability of HW.
 My advise is use some time before buying HW.